A Time For Thanks

 The more you think, the more you will realize that you are blessed indeed.

-When we harbor the illusion that we can change the future, and allow our thoughts to stay there, we forget the joys of today.
+When we harbor the illusion that we can control the future, and allow our thoughts to stay in that future alone, we forget the joys of today.

 Today is the gift.

-As we rush headlong into the holiday season the days seem so short.
-Yet now is perhaps the best time to express our thankfulness to those around us.
+This is why NOW is the best possible time to express our thankfulness to those around us.

-In this, the season of giving, let us pause to remember those who we are thankful for.
+While we have the opportunity, let us pause to remember those who we are thankful for.